NEU-DSG/word-vector-interface/README.md

 	library(shiny)
 	runGitHub("word-vector-interface", "NEU-DSG")

 If you plan to do any customization of the code, you should instead download the code yourself.
+For more information on the components of the app, see the “[Application Components](./components.md)” document.

 If you do plan to make edits, and want to put those edits under version control, you can clone the repository in the command line.